 Freezing or Leveling Up

-In the workplace, someone who makes everyone else around them better becomes invaluable.
+In the workplace, a person who elevates the performance of everyone around them becomes truly invaluable.

-This is so different from the classroom setting.
-In school, if someone on your group project isn’t pulling his or her weight, the primary reaction is to just complete their work and never be in a group with them again.
+This is very different from a classroom setting.
+In school, if someone in your group project isn’t pulling their weight, the usual reaction is to finish the work yourself and avoid partnering with them in the future.

 Mentor Mentality